Canning Vale - West

 Residential development activity is lower than average in Canning Vale - West according to AreaSearch's national comparison of local real estate markets

 Canning Vale - West has recorded approximately eight residential properties granted approval each year.
 Over the past five financial years, from FY21 to FY25, 42 homes were approved, with one more approved so far in FY26.
-On average, 7.9 people moved to the area annually for each dwelling built during these years.
+On average, around 7.9 people moved to the area per dwelling built over these years.

-This demand significantly outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
-New properties are constructed at an average expected cost of $289,000.
-In FY26, there have been $3.4 million in commercial approvals, suggesting the area's residential character.
-Compared to Greater Perth, Canning Vale - West records markedly lower building activity, 85.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established dwellings.
+This high demand outpaces supply, potentially driving up prices and increasing competition among buyers.
+The average construction cost of new properties is $289,000.
+In FY26, there have been $3.4 million in commercial approvals, indicating the area's residential character.
+Compared to Greater Perth, Canning Vale - West has significantly lower building activity, at 85.0% below the regional average per person.
+This limited supply generally supports stronger demand and values for established dwellings.

-The area has approximately 1286 people per dwelling approval, demonstrating an established market.
-Looking ahead, Canning Vale - West is expected to grow by 554 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+The location has approximately 1286 people per dwelling approval, reflecting an established market.
+By 2041, Canning Vale - West is expected to grow by 557 residents.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
-New construction has been completely comprised of detached houses, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+All new construction has been detached houses, maintaining the area's traditional suburban character focused on family homes.

 Frequently Asked Questions - Development